FreeLoaderz/constitution/FreeLoaderz-Constitution-v01.md

 # Article I - Organization

-**Section 1.1 - Status.**  FreeLoaderz Community Association (referred to in this agreement as “FreeLoaderz”) is an unincorporated nonprofit decentralized autonomous organization operating on the Cardano blockchain platform.
+**Section 1.1 - Status.**  Section 1.1 - Status.
+FreeLoaderz DAO LLC is an unincorporated nonprofit association under Wyo.
+Stat.
+Title 17, Ch.
+22 of the laws of the state of Wyoming.

 FreeLoaderz is not intended to be, and shall not be deemed to be, a partnership.